kieranhj/nova-invite/data/readme.txt

 CREDITS
 ~~~~~~~
 Code by kieranhj
-Music and sequencing by Rhino
+Music, anims & sequencing by Rhino
 Graphics by Spiny
-Code by Henley
+Music code by Henley
 Additional anims by 0xC0DE

 THANKS
 ~~~~~~
 Inspiration for this demo came from the KAOS part of the Budbrain
 Megademo at the Amiga Conference 1990.

 A big shout out to Diablo and Pyscho